greta-dev/greta/tests/testthat/_snaps/install_greta_deps.md

     Code
       install_greta_deps(timeout = 0.001)
     Message <cliMessage>
-      i Creating 'greta-env' conda environment using python v3.7 , this may take a ... x Creating 'greta-env' conda environment using python v3.7 , this may take a ...
+      i Installing python packages into 'greta-env' conda environment, this may tak... x Installing python packages into 'greta-env' conda environment, this may tak...

     Error <simpleError>
       Stopping as installation of greta dependencies took longer than 0.001